-When facing deportation in the United States, individuals often seek avenues of relief to prevent removal from the country.
+When individuals face deportation in the United States, they often seek avenues of relief to prevent their removal from the country.
 One such avenue is the 212(c) eligibility, a critical provision under the Immigration and Nationality Act (INA).
-In this comprehensive guide, we will explore the intricacies of 212(c) eligibility, including its definitions, application process, and key considerations.
-Introduction When individuals are facing deportation in the United States, they often search for avenues of relief to prevent their removal from the country.
-One such avenue is the 212(c) eligibility, a critical provision under the Immigration and Nationality Act (INA).
-In this comprehensive guide, we will explore the intricacies of 212(c) eligibility, including its definitions, application process, and key considerations.
+This comprehensive guide aims to delve into the intricacies of 212(c) eligibility, shedding light on its definitions, the application process, and key considerations.
+Understanding these aspects is essential for anyone navigating the complexities of immigration law.

 What is 212(c) Eligibility?